a baseboard heater with its cover off

 A furnace doesn’t convert all its power into heat, especially the electric variety!

-Baseboard Heating Energy Efficiency vs. Residential Heat Boilers
+Baseboard Heating vs. Residential Boilers

-Residential boilers circulate hot water around the home to keep the rooms warm.
 You can expect a boiler system to convert up to 95 percent of the power it consumes into heat.

 a modern house buried in snow with trees all around it